xcube-dev/xcube/docs/source/opener_parameters_api.md

 `date` or `date-time` format.
 xcube provides a dedicated `JsonDatetimeSchema` for this purpose.
+Internally, it extends the `JsonStringSchema` by adding the required properties to the JSON string schema. xcube provides a dedicated `JsonDatetimeSchema` for this purpose.
 Internally, it extends the `JsonStringSchema` by adding the required properties to the JSON string schema.

 ## Generating a UI from a schema